 (Holts Summit, MO)

-10 And when they came unto the borders of Jordan, that (are) in the land of Canaan, the children of Reuben and the children of Gad and the half tribe of Manasseh built there an altar by Jordan, a great altar to see to. have built us an altar to turn from following the LORD, or if to offer thereon burnt offering or meat offering, or if to offer peace offerings thereon, let the LORD himself require (it);
+10 And when they came unto the borders of Jordan, that (are) in the land of Canaan, the children of Reuben and the children of Gad and the half tribe of Manasseh built there an altar by Jordan, a great altar to see to.

 We are not told precisely where this second or new altar was built.
 The original altar of stones (Joshua 4) couldn’t have been very big as it was made of stones which one man could carry.
 This one, whatever it was made from, seems to have been made much larger.

 11 And the children of Israel heard say, Behold, the children of Reuben and the children of Gad and the half tribe of Manasseh have built an altar over against the land of Canaan, in the borders of Jordan, at the passage of the children of Israel.

 The eastern tribes had built it to be seen, and it was!